 But in 1957 the castle was demolished leaving just a façade and outer walls and for over half a century, the place was empty and the gardens were lost to wilderness.

 In the south of the county, in a beautiful setting near Grange-over-sands, Cartmel and Morecambe Bay, Holker is the home of the Cavendish family where Lucy Cavendish lives today with her husband.
-With 23 acres of award-winning gardens, with a series of formal gardens set within a more informal landscape of interesting trees, shrubs and meadows, they are planted to offer year round inspiration for casual visitors and keen gardeners alike, with a nationally important plant collection and some rare plants including The National Collection of Styracaceae.
+With 23 acres of award-winning gardens, with a series of formal gardens set within a more informal landscape of interesting trees, shrubs and meadows, they are planted to offer year-round inspiration for casual visitors and keen gardeners alike, with a nationally important plant collection and some rare plants including The National Collection of Styracaceae.

 Spring is a riot of colour with displays of tulips, daffodils, wallflowers and spring meadows, framed by majestic Rhododendrons and Magnolias.
-Summer brings billowing borders packed with colour and exciting tender plants, and wonderful summer flowering trees such as Styrax, Stewartia and Eucryphia.
-Autumn brings its own show in the stunning autumn colours across the gardens.
+Summer brings billowing borders packed with colour exciting tender plants, and wonderful summer flowering trees such as Styrax, Stewartia and Eucryphia.
+Autumn brings its show in the stunning autumn colours across the gardens.

 After you’ve had your fill of the garden and estate, wander back to the Courtyard, and treat yourself at the Courtyard Cafe, or the Ilex offering a fabulous Sunday lunch and is also available for private hire.